heruka-urgyen/lit/README.md

 > Interactive git tools

-Lit is a set of interactive git tools aim to automate tedious git tasks.
+Lit is a set of interactive git tools that aims to automate tedious git tasks.

 ## Installation
 `npm i -g @heruka_urgyen/lit`